marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

  To enable addons run the follow Minikube command for ingress:
  `minikube addons enable ingress`
 ##  Installing a Single MarkLogic Host to Minikube
 - Push the image used for MarkLogic Server to the VM:
-`minikube image load store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4` For the image ID in this example,`store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4` is what the latest image is.
-To find the latest id go to https://hub.docker.com/_/marklogic
+`minikube image load store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4`
+  The image ID used in the example is `store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4`, which may not be the latest image.
+To find the latest ID go to https://hub.docker.com/_/marklogic
 - Navigate to where you downloaded or cloned the MarkLogic Helm repository.
   Verify that the image loaded to Minikube with the comand above matches the `repository` and `tag` in the `values.yaml`.
   ```YAML